Equivalence of eval-readback and eval-apply big-step evaluators by structuring the lambda-calculus's strategy space: Introduction

-\item [C3 Generic templates and evaluators] We present a \emph{generic} eval-apply and a generic readback evaluator by means of natural semantics templates and higher-order parametric evaluator implementations in code.
+\item \textbf{Generic templates and evaluators.} We present the generic eval-apply and the generic readback evaluators by means of natural semantics templates and higher-order parametric evaluator implementations in code.
 The generic evaluators deliver plain evaluators as fixed-points by instantiation.
 The generic evaluators are obtained by parametrising on all the \emph{variability points} of their respective style.
 The generic eval-apply evaluator delivers all the evaluators in the survey.
 The generic readback evaluator delivers all the readbacks that satisfy the provisos.
-The generic evaluators let us express the evaluator space uniformly in a single definition.
+The generic evaluators let us express the evaluator space in a single definition.
 We employ them in the equivalence proof by LWF.

-\item [C4 Improved definition of uniform/hybrid strategy] We improve the formal definition of uniform vs hybrid strategy that we presented in \cite[Sec.\,4]{GPN14}.
+\item \textbf{Improved definition of uniform/hybrid strategy.} We improve the formal definition of uniform vs hybrid strategy that we presented in \cite[Sec.\,4]{GPN14} and that we use in this paper to structure the strategy space in contribution \ref{C:struct}.
 Intuitively, a hybrid (or layered, or stratified) strategy inextricably \emph{depends} on other less-reducing subsidiary strategies to evaluate particular subterms such as operators or operands.
 When there is no dependency, the strategy is uniform.
-The dependency shows in the evaluation sequences of the hybrid strategy which include whole evaluation sequences of the subsidiaries for the subterms.
-The dependence is often reflected in the \emph{definitional device} used for defining the hybrid strategy (code or operational semantics, whether big-step, small-step, or abstract machines) that explicitly includes the definitional device of one or more subsidiary strategies.
-In this case we say the hybrid \emph{strategy} is defined by a definitional device in hybrid \emph{style}.
-For instance, a hybrid strategy's evaluator is in hybrid style when it calls a subsidiary strategy's evaluator.
+The dependency shows in the evaluation sequences which include whole evaluation sequences of the subsidiaries for those subterms.
+The dependency also usually shows in the \emph{definitional device} used for defining the hybrid strategy (code or operational semantics, whether big-step, small-step, or abstract machines) which explicitly includes the definitional device of one or more subsidiary strategies.
+In this latter case we say the hybrid \emph{strategy} is defined by a definitional device in hybrid \emph{style}.
+For instance, a hybrid strategy's big-step evaluator is in hybrid style when it calls a subsidiary strategy's big-step evaluator.
+As explained in \cite{GPN14}, and as we elaborate in Section~\ref{sec:uniform-vs-hybrid}, the distinction is essential because, depending on the type of device, it may be possible to write uniform-style devices for hybrid strategies by hiding the subsidiary devices, or to write hybrid-style devices for uniform strategies by concocting spurious subsidiary devices.